Phototechnik aus Jena, Dresden und Görlitz

 Although Ludwig Bertele is often put into context with Carl Zeiss Jena he actually was never employed by this company.
 In 1919 he was recruited by August Klughardt – the head of the optical department of the Heinrich Ernemann AG in Dresden.
 But soon the exceptionally talented and more or less self-taught Bertele started to outperform his patron Dr. Klughardt by developing photographic objectives with maximum openings unseen before: The Ernostars 1:2 and 1:1.8.
 And when the Ernemann company was forced to join the new Zeiss Ikon AG in October 1926 Bertele automatically became the “in-house” lens designer of this subsidiary company of Zeiss Jena.
 He literally refused to go Jena where the photo-optical department was run by university graduates: Dr. Wandersleb, Dr. Merté and Dr. Richter.
 Bertele, who didn't have an academic degree, feared he simply would not be on a level playing field.

-Staying in Dresden Bertele was able to advance his Ernostar by reducing the reflecting glass-air-surfaces to a number of six instead of eight by simply filling air spaces with low density glass.
+Remaining in his Dresden desgin-bureau, Bertele was able to essentially advance his Ernostar.
+He managed to reduce the reflecting glass-air-surfaces to a number of six instead of eight by "simply" filling air spaces with low density glass.
 In a time without anti-reflex coatings this step meant a huge progress.
 The new design later called Sonnar was first patented on the 14th of August 1929 [German Patent No. 530,843].
 This new Sonnar-type soon turned out to become one of the most advanced lens constructions of the 1930s.
 It was made in form of a standard focal length for the Zeiss Ikon Contax with openings of f/2 and f/1.5.
 Computed in Dresden but made in Jena there soon came up an internal rivalry between the Sonnars on one hand and the Tessars and Biotars of the Zeiss department on the other hand.

 Providing an advantageous short back-focal-length the Sonnars were also a good basis for telephoto lenses.
 Starting with a Sonnar 4/13.5 cm in October 1931, Bertele later even designed a 30 cm f/4 Sonnar (August 1938/April 1940).
 But on the 12th of February 1936 Ludwig Bertele was able to finish the computation of the splendid f/2.8 Sonnar with a focal length of 18 cm.
 Who would have thought that this Sonnar would be made for almost the rest of the century.